How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Related Products

-- Plastic Recycling Pelletizing Line — Full range for all plastic types
+- Plastic Recycling Pelletizing Line – Full range for recycled plastic pellet production

-- Rigid Plastic Granulating Pelletizing Line — For washed rigid flakes (PET, HDPE, PP)
+- Rigid Plastic Granulating Pelletizing Line – For washed rigid flakes such as PET, HDPE, and PP

-- PP PE Film Crushing Pelletizing Line — For film, stretch wrap and low-bulk-density waste
+- PP PE Film Compacting Pelletizing Line – For film, stretch wrap, woven bags, and low-bulk-density waste

 - PET Flakes Glass Fiber Twin Screw Pelletizing Line – For compounding and mixed-input applications